 John’s Avenue on

-Travel ahead some seventy five years- and we find a
+Travel ahead some seventy eight years- and we find a

 piece of what once was- the lonely